NeuroTechX/ntx_slack_archive/_barcelona.md

  >Hey guys, Barcelona had an event a while ago, spearheading by people from NeuroElectrics.
 But they stepped down as chapter organizers.
 Id love to have a call with you (and those interested in organizing a Meetup in Barcelona).

+9/6/2017 3:42 PM

+ **paulsukhanov** :

+ >Thanks for the info yannick!
+I'm definitely interested, although I will most likely only be here for a few months.
+Let me know if we have an opportunity for a call.
+Thanks